RichardGomesDeAraujo/SQLServerExamples/README.md

   </p>

 >## lead
->### You use the lag command when you need the Next value from a column
+>### You use the lead command when you need the Next value from a column
   ```SQL
      SELECT
           CdEvento,